Wilson-Bila/Delivery-Web-App/README.md

-Delivery-Web-Site
-Programing Language: Php
-Database: MySQL
-This WebSite is about purchases and delivery.
+This is a WebSite about purchases and delivery.
+Tools:  Php, MySQL, HTML5, CSS3 & Bootstrap.